Things I Dislike

 One of the worst things I hate is seeing my favorite site that came a long way from a harbor of people who want to discuss anime and who actually have talents and hobbies devolving to a cheap man's Stormfront run by deranged gore-addicted autists, gender-dysphoric autists and neo-Nazi autists; a hole inhabitated by disgusting autistic individuals whose only job is to post poorly made soyjaks, pepes, and pornography (for whatever reasons), where the only good posts or threads are those buried by the invalid opinions of an unstoppable horde of abortionists and genital mutilators or the constant /pol/posting and namecalling against different ethnicities and ideologies.

-Light Themes ~
+Light Mode ~

 Loading Screens ~